 In the time of inflation, it is very difficult to buy a house and it has become a dream for many in India.
-For making the new house purchase a beneficiary affair for the citizens of India, the government is giving the benefit of tax under the ‘housing for all’ initiative.
+Making the new house purchase a beneficiary affair for the citizens of India, the government is giving the benefit of tax under the ‘housing for all’ initiative.
 And one of the key highlights is that the property must be purchased jointly instead of individually as extra charges might be levied at the same cost.

 So given below are the four main points on the tax benefits if anyone wants to purchase a house property jointly.
-The individual can become jointly not only by spouse or parents but also with the friend, relative as well as a business associate.
+The individual can become jointly not only by spouse or parents but also with friend, relative as well as a business associate.

 Higher Deduction for the Interest Paid on the Housing Loan